ekas-7/Anemia_Detection/README.md

 ### Disclaimer

-⚠️ **This system is for research and educational purposes only.
+**WARNING:** This system is for research and educational purposes only.
 It is NOT approved for clinical diagnosis.
-Always consult qualified healthcare professionals for medical advice.**
+Always consult qualified healthcare professionals for medical advice.

-## 📊 Sample Results
+## Sample Results

 ### Example Output